 Not only do schools developed under this framework have extended service lives and improved ease-of-use, they improve on more conventional approaches to sustainability.

 Sierra Grande School PK-12

 The Passive House framework was successfully used at Sierra Grande PK-12 in Blanca, Colorado.
-Currently under construction, Sierra Grande’s envelope is based on Passive House principles with an HVAC system that is 100 percent electric.
-Our energy modeling indicates that Sierra Grande will be the most energy efficient school building in Colorado.
+Sierra Grande’s envelope is based on Passive House principles with an HVAC system that is 100 percent electric.
+Our energy modeling indicates that Sierra Grande will be among the most energy efficient school buildings in Colorado.
 And, this was all done without any specific addition to the budget!

 How this is possible: